SCCapstone/BoredBards/README.md

 ## Testing (To Be Added Later)

-This is a merge conflict.
-This is my solution to the merge conflict.
-This is a test to prove ability to resolve merge conflicts

-## Repository and Code Authored by: Jake Powers, Caroline Barrineau, Charles Simons, Andrew MacMurray
+## Repository and Code Authored by:
+## Jake Powers, Caroline Barrineau, Charles Simons, Andrew MacMurray